Parkkeo1/CS-Py/README.md

 12/25/17: Today was more testing, gathering data, and refining collection methods.
 Fixed some data collection bugs by editing check_payload.
 Also edited DB structure and implemented a clean_db function to remove accidental duplicate data from the SQL table.
 Decided to delete the per_map_data SQL table; unnecessary.
 Same TODO as yesterday: work on creating a query_db function that queries the database table differently depending on user request.

 12/26/17: Changed Data collection approach: changed 'Time' column back to the default UNIX Timestamps and added a 'gameover' event entry to make it easier to sort by individual matches.
 Tests for these changes were successful.
 Also worked on a simple HSR calculation function to call in the various query_db functions.
 Query_db functions return a 'result' dictionary back to the flask main.py.
 Basic test to display the calculated HSR for the past 24 hours onto the front-end was successful.
 TODO: keep working on the query_db functions.

+12/26/17 (More): WIP start and end data collection functionality/options available to the user (to make sure the user can start collecting performance data for actual matches, not warmup or retake mode games).
+Using app.config because the default session module did not carry over to GSHandler.
+Updated front-end.
+TODO: work on query_db functions and create a helper function to determine entries where map status == 'gameover', in order to pinpoint individual match data.